Once upon a time, there was a great mystery in the land of far, far away. The onlookers gazed upon the residents there in disbelief.

 “How is she so slim?” one said to the other behind the wall.

 Hold on a minute though, this is no fairy tale.
-In fact, so many of us still wonder how some are slim, and equally, why we maybe are a little more curvy.
+In fact, so many of us still wonder how some are slim, and equally, why we may be a little curvier.
 After being both opposite ends of the weighing scales, I have found out that very small tweaks to your diet and exercise can change your body completely.
-Thankfully I’m now happy in the middle.
+Thankfully, I’m now happily residing in the middle of the two.
 Through this experience though, I have gathered some wisdom that might be of help to us all.
-Whether you want to up your weight or reduce it, know that little changes here and there can do wonders.
+Whether you want to up your weight or reduce it, know that little changes here and there can do wonders for your body.
 And do you know the best part?
 You’ll never feel hungry and you’ll still be super nourished.

 I Want to Change My Body!

 But which way do you want to go?
 Depending on the goal you have and on your own body type (endomorph, ectomorph and mesomorph-see more here) your progress will always vary to others around you.
-Know no two bodies are the same, and be proud of who you are no matter what.
+Know that no two bodies are the same and that this endeavour should only be conducted healthily, not hastily.